Discover the charming city of Lake Charles, where day-to-day life seems infinitely far away

 If you get the chance, stay at one of the area’s incredible casino resorts.
 These resorts are gorgeous, the accommodations are top quality and the choice of dining is extensive.
-The casino is open 24/7 and when you are done with gaming, you can go and have a whiskey at the barber shop!
+The Golden Nugget is open 24/7 and when you are done with gaming, you can go and have a whiskey at the barber shop!

 Lake Charles and its surrounding areas have so much intriguing history and culture to experience.
 You will love your visit to this warm and welcoming city.

 The perfect setting to lounge by the pool at the Golden Nugget Lake Charles Hotel & Casino